maidstone-hackspace/administration/constitution.md

 **The Space** refers to a physical area or buildings leased or purchased by Maidstone Hackspace.
 **Trustee** refers to members elected to ensure the adequate running of Maidstone Hackspace.
 **Member** refers to any person currently a member of Maidstone Hackspace.
+**Junior Member** refers to any person currently a member of Maidstone Hackspace who is under 18 years old.

 1. NAME
 -------